Stitching Monte Carlo samples: Introduction

-This is especially true for experiments at the CERN Large Hadron Collider (LHC)~\cite{Bruning:2004ej,Buning:2004wk,Benedikt:2004wm}, firstly due to the large cross section of proton-proton ($\Pp\Pp$) collisions and secondly due to the large luminosity delivered by the LHC.
-We refer to a single $\Pp\Pp$ collision as an ``event''.
-The number of events, $N_{\data}$, produced within a given interval of time is given by the product of the $\Pp\Pp$ scattering cross section, $\sigma$, and of the integrated luminosity, $L$, that the LHC has delivered during this time: $N_{\data} = \sigma \times L$.
-The inelastic $\Pp\Pp$ scattering cross section at the present LHC center-of-mass energy of $\sqrt{s}=13$~\TeV amounts to $\approx 75$~mb~\cite{Aaboud:2016mmw,Sirunyan:2018nqx}, while the integrated luminosities recorded at $\sqrt{s}=13$~\TeV by the ATLAS and CMS experiments amount to $\approx 140\fbinv$~\cite{ATLAS-CONF-2019-021,LUM-17-001,LUM-17-004,LUM-18-002}.
-Thus, $N_{\data} \approx 10^{16}$ inelastic $\Pp\Pp$ scattering events occurred in each of the two experiments during this time.
+The number of $\Pp\Pp$ scattering interactions, $N_{\data}$, that occur within a given interval of time is given by the product of the $\Pp\Pp$ scattering cross section, $\sigma$, and of the integrated luminosity, $L$, that the LHC has delivered during this time: $N_{\data} = \sigma \, L$.
+We refer to the ensemble of $\Pp\Pp$ scattering interactions that occur within the same crossing of the proton bunches as an ``event''.
+The interaction with the highest momentum exchange between the protons is referred to as the ``hard-scatter'' interaction, and the remaining interactions are referred to as ``pileup''.
+The inelastic $\Pp\Pp$ scattering cross section at the center-of-mass energy of $\sqrt{s}=13$~\TeV, the energy achieved during the recently completed Run $2$ of the LHC (in the period $2015$-$2018$), amounts to $\approx 75$~mb~\cite{Aaboud:2016mmw,Sirunyan:2018nqx}.
+The $\Pp\Pp$ scattering data recorded by the ATLAS and CMS experiments during LHC Run $2$ amounts to an integrated luminosity of $\approx 140\fbinv$ per experiment~\cite{ATLAS-CONF-2019-021,LUM-17-001,LUM-17-004,LUM-18-002}.
+Thus, $N_{\data} \approx 10^{16}$ inelastic $\Pp\Pp$ scattering interactions occurred in each of the two experiments during this time.
+Ideally, one would want the number of simulated events to be higher than the number of events in the data, such that the statistical uncertainties on the MC simulation are small compared to the statistical uncertainties on the data.
+The production of such large MC samples is clearly prohibitive, however.